flavius/nvim/README.md

 If an intent is a refinement of an existing intent, then the name of the branch should be prefixed with `previous-intent-`.

-There are two main ways to use and manage this setup.
+There are two main ways to use and manage this profile.

 1. Based on the `NVIM_APPNAME` environment variable
 2. By merging multiple branches